 This scheme refers to the release of registration marks held on the DVLA computer, which have never been allocated.
 The number plate purchased is issued in the form of a certificate.
 The V750 is renewable each year for a fee of £25 and a nominee can be added or changed for a similar fee, the purchaser is legally in control, not the nominee and the £80 assignment fee, payable at the time of purchase, is shown on the certificate.

-To assign the number plate, the customer must submit (to a local DVLA office) the signed V750 together with the V5/c and MOT (if required) and photocopy of the licence disc or a tax application.
-The local office will issue a tax disc for the new number plate showing all the tax paid and re stamp the MOT or, in the case of a VOSA MOT, issue a replacement showing the new number plate.
+To assign the number plate, the customer must submit (to a local DVLA office) the signed V750 together with the V5/c and MOT (if required) and a photocopy of the licence disc or a tax application.
+The local office will issue a tax disc for the new number plate showing all the tax paid and re-stamp the MOT or, in the case of a VOSA MOT, issue a replacement showing the new number plate.
 The replacement V5/c comes directly for the DVLA Swansea.

-It important to remember, that in all cases regulations state that a number plate can not be used to make a vehicle look newer, and it must be legally spaced.
+It is important to remember, that in all cases regulations state that a number plate can not be used to make a vehicle look newer, and it must be legally spaced.

 Copies of all the relevant legislation can be found at www.opsi.gov.uk